2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Southeast Region

 Full Allied Health Professions at Baptist Memorial College of Health Sciences Report

 Dalton State College landed the #10 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
-DSC is a small public school located in the small city of Dalton.
+DSC is a small public school located in the city of Dalton.

 The average tuition and fees for an out-of-state undergraduate student at DSC are $10,189 a year.

 Arkansas State University - Main Campus came in at #11 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in the Southeast Region ranking.
-A-State is a large public school located in the city of Jonesboro.
+A-State is a large public school located in the small city of Jonesboro.

-With a ranking of #12, Florida SouthWestern State College did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
+Florida SouthWestern State College ranked #12 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in the Southeast Region list.
 FSW is a large public school located in the large suburb of Fort Myers.

-Out-of-state tuition fees for undergraduate students at UNC Charlotte are $21,338 per year.
+UNC Charlotte undergraduate students pay an average of $21,338 in tuition and fees each year.
 On average, allied health graduates from UNC Charlotte take out $17,606 in student loans while working on their Bachelor's Degree.

 Additional Noteworthy Schools